cooolgamer/Custom-Homemenu-3DS/README.md

 * Removed Y and LR buttons showing on top screen (pressing them show up to see what they does),
 * New launcher!
 Inspired with old homemenu applets style (cursor will go 1 row more because I can't change it, it's the default position, sorry!),
 * Changed cursors and buttons (from the old homemenu),
-* Changed sleep screen, big button in the middle,
+* Changed sleep screen, with a big button in the middle,
-* Changed battery skin,
+* Changed battery skin a bit,
 * Custom icons,
 * Added transparency for windows,
 * Changed HUD (the date/hour/play coins etc...),